Workshop Logo

 Important dates

-Tentative Schedule
+Schedule

-All times below are GMT+2.
+All times below are local to the workshop (GMT+2).

 TimeEvent